clickthisnick/CraigLister/README.md

 When you run the program for the first time it will generate a readme file and an info file.

 You will need to create a folder in the same directory as this script for the item you want to list, copy the exampleinfo.txt to your new folder, rename to info.txt and fill out as needed.
-Also any images you want in the listing must be in this folder and will their position can be determined by putting _1, _2, _3 at the end of the filenam.
+Also any images you want in the listing must be in this folder and will their position can be determined by putting _1, _2, _3 at the end of the filename.